Treating shoulder pain

-If your shoulder pain is severe, such as in certain cases of frozen shoulder, painkillers may not be enough to control the pain.
-In this case, you may have corticosteroids injected into and around your shoulder joint.
+If your shoulder pain is very severe, oral painkillers may not be enough to control the pain.

-Corticosteroid injections can help relieve pain caused by frozen shoulder and increase your range of movement for several weeks at a time, particularly during the first stage of symptoms.
-However, the injections cannot cure your condition completely and your symptoms will gradually return.
+Corticosteroid injections in and around your shoulder joint may help to relieve the pain and increase your range of movement for several weeks at a time.
+However, the injections cannot cure your condition completely, and your symptoms may gradually return.

-After having a corticosteroid injection, you may experience side effects at the site of the injection.
-These may include:
+After having a corticosteroid injection, you may experience side effects at the site of the injection, including:

 - temporary pain